// My Email Workflow

 sudo yum install maildrop fetchmail msmtp mutt

-Receiving mail requires two pieces of software.
-First is fetchmail, which uses the IMAP or POP3 protocol to download emails from the server, and then hands them over to maildrop for processing.
-On Unix-like operating systems, user mail is stored in /var/spool/mail/username by default.
-This is also where maildrop saves emails by default.
-If you don’t have many emails and have no special email filtering needs, you don’t need to configure maildrop; the default settings will suffice.
+Two pieces of software are used for receiving emails.
+First is `fetchmail`, which downloads emails from the server using IMAP or POP3 protocols, and then hands them over to `maildrop` for processing.
+By default, user emails in Unix-like operating systems are stored in `/var/spool/mail/username`.
+This is also where `maildrop` saves emails by default.
+If there are not many emails and no special email filtering needs, you don't need to configure `maildrop` and just use the default settings.

-As for fetchmail, configure it to download unread emails from both the INBOX and JUNK directories using the IMAP protocol.
-Also, do not delete the emails, just mark them as read:
+As for `fetchmail`, configure it to download unread emails using the IMAP protocol from the `INBOX` and `JUNK` directories.
+At the same time, do not delete emails, just set them to read:

 poll smtp.example.org proto imap